Pyrerune/Events/README.md

 TLDR Don't use this, just don't
 ===============================
-Unless you are really really desperate
-Besides, there is almost certainly a better way to do this that someone has already done
+This project no longer has a use because there is a better handler for inputs build into the graphics library i use